Nee!: Production

 Nee! was directed by Kanagashanmugam, while T. R. Ramanna received "supervising director" credit.
 The film was produced by T. K. Ramaraj under Sri Vinayaga Pictures, and was the company's first production.
-Sakthi T. K. Krishnasamy was the writer, Selvaraj was art director, M. A. Rahiman was cinematographer, and M. S. Money was editor.
+Sakthi T. K. Krishnasamy was the writer, Selvaraj was art director, M. A. Rahman was cinematographer, and M. S. Mani was editor.
 The film was completed in two months, and its final cut measured 3977 metres.

 Soundtrack

 The music was composed by M. S. Viswanathan, while the lyrics were written by Vaali.

 Release and reception

 Nee! was released on 21 August 1965.
 Writing for Sport and Pastime, T. M. Ramachandran positively reviewed the film, saying the male and female leads showed "promising talent".
 The film became a commercial success.